JeremiahKaren/35percent.github.io/_posts/2016-10-25-crowdfunding-successful-start.md

 building and selling all of the redeveloped estate's 1773 private market homes, with an [expected gross worth of £768m.](http://35percent.org/img/document.pdf)

-Barratt was in the news last week, when its top London executive was [arrested](https://www.theguardian.com/business/2016/oct/19/barratt-executive-arrested-internal-inquiry-alastair-baird) on suspicion of bribery, following an investigation into the awarding of contracts.
+Barratt was in the news last week, when its chief London executive Alastair Baird, was [arrested](https://www.theguardian.com/business/2016/oct/19/barratt-executive-arrested-internal-inquiry-alastair-baird) on suspicion of bribery, following an investigation into the awarding of contracts.
 Barratt has a large number of [developments in